-The belief that the best candidates are passive and not searching for opportunities, unlike those actively seeking new pastures, is a myth perpetuated by old-school Executive Search firms.
+The belief that the best candidates not looking for job opportunities, unlike those actively seeking new pastures, is an ingrained and old fashioned myth perpetuated by Executive Search firms.

-Candidates are concerned that if they are seen to be actively looking for a job or are unemployed it can be unattractive to employers.
+As a result candidates frequently express concerns that if they are seen to be actively looking for a job or are between roles it can be unattractive to employers.

 Employers in turn are led to believe that the really great candidates have to be headhunted as they aren’t looking for a job (a view especially common in management consultancy recruitment).
 There can be the perception that good candidates certainly don’t apply to “job adverts”.
-This influences their recruitment strategies and makes it more difficult to hire.
+This influences their recruitment strategies and makes it more difficult for them to hire.

-- Passive candidates can waste a lot of time if they are on a fishing expedition.
+- Passive or headhunted candidates can waste a lot of time if they are on a fishing expedition.
 They may use a job offer to get a better deal with their current employer or indeed just to see what’s in the market to validate their intention to remain.

 - No job is perfect.
-The active candidate often has more sensible expectations of both the role they can land and the salary they are realistically worth.
+The active candidate often has more sensible expectations of both the role and the salary and can therefore be much easier to attract.
 Neither of these points tends to apply to headhunted candidates.

 - A headhunted candidate will rarely have any enthusiasm for a swift process.
-An active job seeker will be keen to get to offer stage and may be able to start immediately if they are not working.
+An active job seeker will be keen to get to offer stage quickly and may be able to start immediately if they are not working.

 - Passive candidates take more effort and time to find.
-Often LinkedIn profiles are out of date, have limited information or are or inaccurate.
-This wastes everyone’s time and delays the hiring process.
+Often LinkedIn profiles are out of date, have limited information or are inaccurate.
+This wastes everyone’s time and adds significant time to the hiring process.

-- A headhunted candidate calls the shots and can name their terms.
+- A headhunted candidate often calls the shots and can name their terms.
 That makes an active candidate a much more congenial prospect.
-Not because they are desperate: far from it as their skills may be highly sought after and you might not secure them at a reduced price but the relationship is more equal.
+Their skills may be highly sought after and you might not secure them at a reduced price but the relationship is more equal.

 The role of the recruiter

-Employers sometimes seem keen for us to deep dive into ‘passive’ candidate pools without any real understanding of why, or how they might attract or afford such candidates but with a vague feeling that it is what they are paying a recruiter for.
+Employers sometimes seem keen for us to deep dive into ‘passive’ candidate pools without any real understanding of why, or how they might attract or afford such candidates but with a vague feeling that it’s what they are paying a recruiter for.

 They are not: a recruiter does their job if they find a good candidate for an employer who is right for the role, ideally available to commence work in a reasonable time scale, while providing good service, irrespective of their source.